lightoj-dev/problem-tutorials/1249/en.md

 Basically we need to find out the name associated with `higher than average volume`  and `lower than average volume` of consumed cake.
 Here, a `map` is used.
 It is a `key-value` pair.
 The `key` is the volume of the consumed cake, and the `value` is an `Object`.
 Which again contains two `key-value` pairs.
 The `key` is the name of the person and the `value` is the number of persons which consumed the exact amount of cake as the `key` of the `map` denotes.
 We are storing the name because as it is mentioned in the problem, there is only `one` pair of `theif-victim` in each test case.
 So, storing the names where `frequency` is 1 will give us the name of the `thief` and the `victim`.

-If you want to learn amore about javascript `Maps`, [Here is the official documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
+If you want to learn more about javascript `Maps`, [Here is the official documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)

 ```js
 const tab = {